DavidLiu0619/ucla-clubs-rag-api/README.md

 This project implements a RAG pipeline that combines a vector database with a Large Language Model to provide accurate, contextual information about UCLA clubs and organizations.
 The system processes queries in natural language and returns relevant information by searching through a curated database of UCLA club descriptions.

+## Data

+The system uses a cleaned dataset of UCLA organizations (`ucla_orgs_cleaned_unique.csv`) which contains information about various student clubs and organizations.
+This data is processed and stored in a Chroma vector database for efficient semantic search.

+The data is webscrapped from https://community.ucla.edu/studentorgs

 ## Repository Structure

 | File | Description |